lightcode/OVM/readme.md

 OVM (Open Virtualization Manager) is a tool that allows you to create and manage VMs.
 This version of OVM can handle the hypervisor KVM with libvirt.
 The tool must be run directly on the hypervisor.

-This tool is deliver with few drivers to handle networks and storage system but you can build easily your own scripts.
+This tool is delivering with few drivers to handle networks and storage system but you can build easily your own scripts.

 # Installation

-Dependencies:
+First of all, you need to install this package on your hypervisor:

 * libvirt
 * python-libvirt

-* lxml (`apt-get install python-lxml`)
-* ipaddr (`pip install ipaddr`)
+You can simply use your package manager or build from scratch.

+*Note*: libvirt must have volume and Qemu metadata support.

+We need to install Python libraries (example on Debian):

+    # apt-get install python-pip python-lxml
+    # pip install ipaddr

+Then, to achieve the installation, we simply do this command:

+    # python setup.py install

 # Commands